HinaChoudhry/catcafe/TESTING.md

 ### Desktop view

 The navbar and logo are fixed at the top as per the homepage and gallery.
 The text for the menu is aligned to the left of the screen in the desktop view, with the background image focus being on the right side of the screen.
+The is a heading of 'menu' and sub-headings of the different types of drinks/foods available, which is again split into smaller sub-headings with descriptions of the drinks and foods mentioned.
 The footer is under the menu and the information is displayed in one row.

 ### Tablet view

 The navbar and logo are such as the desktop view, with the navbar items being visible and selectable.
 The background image scales down and so the beans on the image carry over a bit to the left side of the screen.
-The text is still kept to the left side of the screen.
+The text is still kept to the left side of the screen, with visible headings, sub-headings and descriptions of items sold.
 The footer is as per the desktop viewport.

 ### Mobile view

 The navbar and logo scale down to fit the mobile viewport, with the navbar items being expandable and collapsable via a hamburger menu.
+The heading, sub-headings and descriptions of the items are again listed, but are now more centralised rather than aligned to the left with a margin on both sides of the text.
 The footer is also scaled down, with the information columns being stacked on top on another instead of next to each other in a row.

 ## Contactus.html

 ### Desktop view

 The navbar and logo are fixed at the top of the page, with the navigation item links being visible in a row.
+There is a heading of 'Contact Us' at the top of the section.
 Underneath this, there are contact details for the cafe that are in one row and two columns, with a contact form and map being placed in a row beneath the contact info.
 The contact form on the left of the screen, has four different fields; Name, E-mail address, Type of Inquiry (with a dropdown list of different types of inquiries) and Comments.
 The user is unable to submit any information unless the fields are all filled/selected.
 On the right of the page is the map.
 This can be enlarged if the user would prefer a larger map.
 Underneath this, there is an image of four kittens with the caption "See you soon" just above it.
 This image has an off-white background so it blends with the background color of the page so the kittens stand out against the white background.
 The footer is underneath the kittens image, with the information being displayed in one row.

 ### Tablet view

 The navigation bar and logo are fixed atop the page, with navbar item links being visible in one row.
-In the tablet viewport, the contact information for phone and e-mail text and the contact form are in one column, spanning the width of the screen with a margin on both sides for aesthetics.
+In the tablet viewport, the heading scaled down to fit the screen.
+The contact information for phone and e-mail text and the contact form are in one column, spanning the width of the screen with a margin on both sides for aesthetics.
 The contact form again requires information to be in the fields to allow a user to submit.
 Underneath this, the address of the cafe is displayed and the map of the location is underneath the address so that the form and map are stacked in the tablet viewport.
 The kitten image is displayed in another row below the map and form, with the same caption as the desktop view but scaled down to span the width of the viewport.
 The footer is at the bottom of the page, with the information being in one row across the viewport.

 ### Mobile view

 The logo and navigation bar are scaled down and the navigation item links are in a collapsable/expandable hamburger menu.
-The contact information for the cafe and the contact form are scaled down for the mobile viewport, being stacked on top of one another with a margin between them.
+The heading is scaled own for mobile, The contact information for the cafe and the contact form are also scaled down for the mobile viewport, being stacked on top of one another with a margin between them.
 The address and location of the cafe are then stacked underneath the contact form, with the map spanning almost the width of the viewport, with a margin.
 The kittens image again is scaled down to fit the viewport, with the 'See you soon!' message displayed as well.
 The footer section is below the kittens image, with the information being stacked on top of each other instead of in a row.

 ## FAQ.html

 ### Desktop view

 The navigation bar and logo span across the top of the screen, with the navigation item links being displayed in a row next to each other on the right side of the page while the logo is on the left.
 The navigation bar is in a fixed position for easy navigation.
+There is a heading of 'FAQ' at the top of the the section.
 In the FAQ section, there are questions and answers displayed.
 They are stacked on top of one another, with the format of question then answer, question then answer etc. The questions have a semi-transparent background color of a royal blue with off-white text.
 The answers have a semi-transparent background color of off-white with royal blue text.
 The questions and answers are centralised down the page, with margins between them for it to be easier for the user to read the text rather than having the items too close together.
 The text spans to almost the width of the viewport for longer answers but they do not go beyond a col-10 size on desktop or tablet.
 The borders of the questions and answers are slightly rounded rather than having a sharp edge.
 The footer is displayed at the bottom of the page, with the information being in one row across the viewport.

 ### Tablet view

 The navigation bar and logo are displayed at the top of the page, with the navigation item links being in one row to the right of the screen and the logo on the left side of the screen.
+The 'FAQ' heading is still visible at the top of the section.
 The questions and answers have the same color scheme as the desktop view and they are still stacked, with margins around them to make them stand out and easier to read.
 The footer is displayed at the bottom of hte page, with the information being in one row across the viewport.

 ### Mobile view

 The navigation bar and the logo are fixed at the top of the page, with the navigation item links being collapsable/expandable with the hamburger menu icon.
 The hamburger icon is on the right of the page while the logo is on the left.
+The heading is scaled down for the mobile viewport.
 The color scheme remains the same for the mobile viewport and the questions and answers stack on top of one another but the width of the questions and answers span across the mobile view, with a still margin around them.
 The footer section is below this, with the information being stacked on top of each other instead of being displayed in one row, spanning the width of the viewport.